Infinite Scrolling: Pros and Cons

 Pro: Opens the Door to Creativity

-The maybes in the con example above only hint at the number of options you have when considering infinite scrolling for a web design project.
+The maybes in the con example above only begin to hint at the number of options you have when considering infinite scrolling for a web design project.
 The technique opens the door to creativity and new ways of presenting information and telling stories.

 Consider how this technique might work in collaboration with your content and other parts of your website design.
 Is infinite scrolling something that works on a single page of a bigger website?
 Is it a way to tell a unique story in conjunction with other effects?
 Consider how this technique helps your content (and if it helps your content) before starting down the road of using it.